cs107e/cs107e.github.io/README.md

 Topics covered include:
 the ARM architecture, assembly language, and machine-level code;
 the C programming language;
-compilation, linking and loading, debugging, networking, memory organization and management, and controlling peripherals such as general-purpose IO pins, graphics, sound, and keyboards,
+compilation, linking and loading; debugging;
+networking; memory organization and management;
+and controlling peripherals
+such as general-purpose IO pins, graphics, sound, and keyboards.

 CS107e is an experimental approach that teaches the fundamental concepts of computer systems through bare metal programming on the Raspberry Pi.
-Bare metal programming means you will not be run an operating system on the Raspberry Pi, and will make minimal use of libraries.
+Bare metal programming means you will not run an operating system on the Raspberry Pi and will make minimal use of libraries.
 This course also serves as a short introduction to embedded systems.

 This class is organized by weeks.
 Each week consists of two lectures